1

 By looking at many environmental and other factors together, the analysis helps the state make more informed decisions and better support communities.
 Our Office of Environmental Justice will share the results publicly.

-CDPHE has selected 11 Colorado communities as finalists for the state’s first Environmental Equity and Cumulative Impact Analysis.
+CDPHE has selected the East Colfax neighborhood of Aurora as the location for Colorado’s first Environmental Equity and Cumulative Impact Analysis.

 What are cumulative impacts?